 "If you don't know what you're apologizing for, Spock, then the gesture is meaningless."

 She rose and brought the conversation to a close.
 "Good bye, Spock.
 I wish you Peace and Long Life."

 Christine spent the next few months trying to avoid Spock.
-But as time went on she realized he was at HQ less and less frequently.
+But as time went on, she realized he was at HQ less and less frequently.
 She settled again into her routine.
 During the day she worked.
 At night or on weekends she spent time with friends, usually Sharon or Uhura when she was in town.
 She avoided romantic relationships and found her life settling into a dull but comfortable rut.
-After three years she was offered the position of Associate Director of Medical Operations for Research.
+After three years, she was offered the position of Associate Director of Medical Operations for Research.
 She took the job and absolutely loved it.

 She heard news of Spock from time to time.
 Uhura kept her up to date when she saw him.
 He appeared to be involved with a Vulcan woman, a fellow officer.
 Her name was Valeris.
 The first time she heard of the relationship, Christine felt sadness and anger.
 But over time even that seemed to go away.
-Spock had not sought her out since his visit so many years ago.
+Spock hadn't sought her out since his visit so many years ago.
 He clearly had managed to put her memory to rest in its proper place.